San Marcos Growers LogoSan Marcos Growers

 The cultivar 'Apus' was bred by Gert Ubink of Kudelstaart, Netherlands by crossing the seed parent Echeveria pulidonis with Echeveria elegans in 2006.
 This seedling was selected and named in 2008 and received U.S. Plant Patent PP26,229 in 2015.
 Our plants from unrooted cuttings sent to us by Dümmen Orange.

-This information about Echeveria 'Apus' PP26,229 displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Echeveria 'Apus' PP26,229 displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]